MultiBUGS/MultiBUGS/README.md

 ## Compiling from source

 ### Compiling from source on Windows

+We recommend using the stable version from the main [MultiBUGS website](https://www.multibugs.org), but if you want to compile the current unstable version from source:

 1. Download and install [Microsoft MPI (MS-MPI)](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi#ms-mpi-downloads).
 Version 8.1 or newer is required, since MultiBUGS uses `MPI_Comm_spawn`.
 This framework allows running parallel applications on the Windows platform.